Fax - (207-783-9949

 * Social *

-* Individual and small group social skills training
+* Individual and small group social skills instruction and support

 * Coordination of community resources counseling - outpatient - In home supports

 * Physical education instructions